Thoughtscript/academic_papers/Fragments/Meta-Philosophy.md

 1. Human philosophy is confined by the biological limits of our thinking.
 This impacts our pictures, metaphors, and language.
 1. Much effort and struggle has been made about the limits of mind and world.
 Reframing this as a 1st versus 3rd person perspective cleans up a lot more.
 Our 1st person perspective is a subset of totality - are there still great mysteries here (from an epistemic standpoint)?
 1. The picture is not two circles one representing the mind, the other world.
 Rather one contains the other.
+I prefer thinking of a sphere in 3-Space (for convenience a cube)- the sphere representing the sum totality of our aggregate sensory systems, the cube in which it is contained - objective reality.
+This is itself *only* a metaphor.

 ## Future of Philosophy